one-among-us/data/people/hakureico/page.en.md

 > updated 18-08-09

 The sentence was left by her boyfriend to her.
-She was seeking for the end of her first love, but she cannot receive an answer. even if the answer was "Go f*ck yourself"
+She was seeking the end of her first love, but she cannot receive an answer. even if the answer was "Go f*ck yourself"

 Finally, she could only leave such words:

-> "May the world could treat you well."
+> "May the world treat you well."
 >
 > "At least better than me."